ni/measurement-plugin-python/README.md

     `ni-measurement-generator SampleMeasurement`

-    'SampleMeasurement' is the display name of your MeasurementLink service.
+    'SampleMeasurement' is the display name of your measurement service.
 Without the optional arguments, the other arguments are generated for you based on the display name.

     2. Running `ni-measurement-generator` with optional arguments for `version`, `measurement-type`, `product-type`, `ui-file`,